Top women shorts for complete comfort - Amazon-fp News , Firstpost

 Loose fit shorts

 Looking for a loose fit pair?
 Then you should go for this one.
 The shorts have pockets on each side where you can easily keep your smartphone.
 They are trendy and can be teamed with a regular tee and a pair of casual shoes or sneakers.
-It comes in a loose fit and is available in different color options.
-These cute shorts are a must-have in the wardrobe for those who appreciate style.
+It comes in a loose fit and is available in different colour options.
+These cute shorts are a must have in the wardrobe for those who appreciate style.

 Perfect for both indoors and outdoors